zero-to-mastery/resources/WebDesignResources.md

 - [Illlustrations](https://illlustrations.co/): Awesome free illustrations made by vijayverma on a 100 day challenge.

 - [SuperDevResources](https://superdevresources.com/3d-illustrations-free/): 16 Free 3D Illustration Sets for Web and App Design.

+- [Illustrations-figma](https://www.artify.co/illustrations-figma): Figma plugin with 5000 vector illustrations for figma, in more than 70 design styles.

+- [Vector Illustrations](https://www.artify.co/vector-illustrations): Search over 5000 vector illustrations and more than 70 design styles, with an integrated editor to adjust the design at you wish.